Butyriboletus appendiculatus: Description

-Fruit bodies of Butyriboletus appendiculatus have convex to flattened, brown to yellowish brown caps measuring 6–20 cm in diameter.
+The fruit bodies of Butyriboletus appendiculatus have convex to flattened, brown to yellowish brown caps measuring 6–20 cm in diameter.
 They have a dry to slightly sticky surface texture that may develop cracks with age.
 The mushroom has very firm yellowish flesh that may slowly change blue when cut or bruised.
 The pores on the cap undersurface are butter yellow, and may also bruise blue, although this is less likely in young specimens.
 The stipe is 5–15 cm long by 2–6 cm thick at the top near the attachment to the cap, and ranges from thicker at the base to equal throughout, to tapered at the bottom.
 It is also yellow, sometimes developing brownish to reddish stains, and may have fine reticulations near the top.
 The spore print is dark olive-brown.
-Individual spores are ellipsoidal to spindle-shaped, smooth, and measure 12–15 by 3.5–5 µm.
+Individual spores are ellipsoidal to spindle-shaped, smooth, and measure 12–15 by 3.5–5 μm.

 Similar species

-The Europe species Butyriboletus subappendiculatus is quite similar to B. appendiculatus in microscopic characters.
+The European species Butyriboletus subappendiculatus is quite similar to B. appendiculatus in microscopic characters.
 It can be distinguished in the field by the lack of a bruising color reaction, more pallid cap colors, and growth under conifers.
 Also similar are Butyriboletus regius and Boletus edulis.